Growing Pains: Finale

 At the start of the 1991–92 season, ABC moved Growing Pains from its longtime Wednesday slot to Saturday nights, joined by fellow ABC comedy veterans Who's the Boss? and, by midseason, Perfect Strangers, all of which became the centerpieces of the short-lived TGIF spinoff block I Love Saturday Night, which saw the show—which had seen a steady erosion in viewers over the past few seasons, while still remaining in the Nielsen Top 30 through Season 6—experience a dramatic decline in viewership from #27 to #75, resulting in ABC and the show's producers agreeing to end the series at the conclusion of its seventh season.

 The hour-long series finale ("The Last Picture Show", which incorporated clips from the show's seven-year run) aired on April 25, 1992, a night that also saw fellow veteran ABC series Who's the Boss? (also as a special one-hour episode) and MacGyver end their runs.

 Spin-off and connections

 Just the Ten of Us

 Growing Pains spawned the spin-off series Just the Ten of Us, which featured Coach Graham Lubbock, Mike and Carol's gym teacher, moving to California with his large family to teach at an all-boys Catholic school after he was fired from Thomas Dewey High School.

 Hanging with Mr. Cooper

 Alan Thicke later made a cameo appearance as himself in the pilot episode of fellow ABC sitcom Hangin' with Mr. Cooper in September 1992.
-The pre-credits teaser scene in which Thicke appeared alongside series star Mark Curry humorously referenced the pilot episode being filmed on the same set that had previously been used as the Seavers' home on Growing Pains.
+The pre-credits teaser scene in which Thicke appeared alongside series star Mark Curry humorously referenced the pilot episode being filmed on the same set that had been used as the Seavers' home on Growing Pains.